Skip to main content

 }

-That example is intentionally small, but it shows the important point: the target is explicit structure, not free-form source text.
+The example is tiny on purpose, and it makes the point: the target is explicit structure, not free-form source text.

 Converge deterministically after generation